jetbrains-academy/flask-app-course/Building the Gateway Application/Post Resource/task.md

-## Post Resource
+## POST Resource

-In this task we will define the `post_resource` function, which will:
+In this task, we will define the `post_resource` function, which will:
 - Get the payload from our incoming request.
-- Forward the post request to the relevant endpoint in invsys.
+- Forward the POST request to the relevant endpoint in invsys.
 Do not forget the payload!
 - Forward the response back to the client.
-Create a Response object by deconstructing `response`.
+Create a `Response` object from the received `response`.

 <div class="hint">

-You can add payload with the argument `json=payload`.
+You can add the payload using the argument `json=payload`.
 </div>